 - The Menil Collection - One of the country's premiere private collections of art, The Menil Collection's current exhibition, "As Essential As Dreams: Self-Taught Art from The Collection of Stephanie and John Smither" celebrates a remarkable gift from the late Stephanie and John Smither, celebrated arts colectors and patrons who passionately championed the work of self-taught and visionary artists.
 Often working without the intent of being shown in a gallery or museum and tending to lack forma academic training, the artists represented in the collection hail from such diverse locations as the American South and Switzerland.
 Menil curator Michelle White, who spend the past two years coordinating this exhibition, will lead the tour.

-Tours will meet at Smither Park (2441 Munger St.), where participants will tour Smither Park and The Orange Show, then board a luxury coach to The Beer Can House and The Menil Collection, arriving back at Smither Park.
+Tours will meet at The Menil Collection (1533 Sul Ross St.), where participants will leave to tour Smither Park, The Orange Show, and The Beer Can House and then return to The Menil Collection.
 The complete tour will last approximately 3 hours.
 Please arrive at least 15 minutes early in order to check in.
 Parking is available along the street and in the neighborhood surrounding Smither Park.